Question: How Do I Achieve the "Right" Mindset to Quit Smoking Successfully?

-For some people, there is that magical click where everything falls into place before quitting or just after, but for most of us, the reshaping of attitude into the right mindset comes gradually, one day at a time.
+Answer: For some people, there is that magical click where everything falls into place before quitting or just after, but for most of us, the reshaping of attitude into the “right” mindset comes gradually, one day at a time.

 Remembering the Past

 I clearly remember smoking my last cigarette.
 I fervently hoped it would be my last, but I was far from confident.
 I desperately wanted to quit, but I was an addict with 26 years of training.
-That training had taught me that I was weak and lacked the will and determination to quit smoking for the long term.
-So, as much as I wanted to boot the butts out of my life, I was shaky and unsure of myself when I started out.
+That training had (falsely) taught me that I was weak and lacked the will and determination to quit smoking for the long term.
+So, as much as I wanted to stop, I was shaky and unsure of myself when I started out.
 I think most of us are.

 I found the support forum at About.com Smoking Cessation 9 days into my quit program.
 It was there that I learned that the release from nicotine addiction is a process, not an event.
-It was a revelation for me to understand that this addiction lets go bit by bit, and that healing involves mending the psychological side of the habit all of the associations we built up over the years.
+It was a revelation for me to understand that this addiction lets go a little at a time, and that healing involves mending the psychological side of the habit – all of the associations we built up over the years.

 Practice Makes Perfect

 I made up my mind to settle in and apply myself to the task of breaking the links in the chains that bound me, one at a time, however long that might take.
 I fed my quit program with daily doses of education and support, making a point to end every day on a note of gratitude.
-That part was easy - all I had to do was think about the fact that I hadn't smoked that day, and I was enormously thankful.
-Incorporating these things into life until they became a natural part of my routine were stepping stones to the right mindset and one that would permanently take me away from smoking.
+That part was easy - all I had to do was think about the fact that I hadn't smoked that day, and I was thankful.
+Incorporating these things into life until they became a natural part of my routine took work, but in the end were stepping stones to the mindset I was trying to develop -- one that would permanently take me away from smoking.

 Knowledge is Power

 Education is a powerful tool that can help us change how we think about smoking.
-Build the foundation for your smoke free life by reading everything you can find about nicotine addiction and the recovery process.
-When you know what to expect and have a plan in place to manage the bumps in the road, its empowering.
-Education takes you out of the role of being a helpless victim of addiction and puts you in the drivers seat with your quit program.
+Start reading everything you can find about nicotine addiction and the recovery process.
+When you know what to expect and have a plan in place to manage the bumps in the road, those bumps are less likely to trip you up.
+Education takes you out of the role of being a helpless victim of addiction and puts you in the driver’s seat with your quit program.

 Changing Our Relationship to Smoking